tonybwatson/weather_app/pseudocode.md

 4. SUBMIT(API)

 Functions
-    sendToApi()
+    apiCall()
-        * run call to api with zipcode pulled from zipInput
+        * run call to api with zipcode concatenated from zipInput, change information in divs matched to ids with info in api response zipNotFound()

-    calculateKelvinToFarenheit()
-    calculateKelvinToCelsius()
+        * makes

 Objects
     zipInput
-        * limited to 5 digits, numbers only button
+        * limited to 5 digits, text replaces zip of apiLink button
-        * when clicked, sends zipInput information concatenated with url pieces to api and returns that info parsed into html
+        * when clicked, apiCall()

 Variables
     * variable for each area text must be written - city, temperature (k, c, f), condition, other info